 Through the Woods.

-"You can't tell me more.
-Can you?"
-She question ed her Guide even though she knew quite well what his answer would be.
+"You can't tell me more about it, can you?"
+She questioned her Guide even though she knew very well what his answer would be.

 "Not yet."
 Her Guide confirmed her thoughts.
-"After all a journey is as important as its end.
-You cannot truly appreciate what you have until you've walked the end and discovered it."
+"After all a journey is only as important as its objective.
+You cannot truly appreciate all that you accomplish, all its worth until you have walked the end and discovered it."
 Havillah mulled over the words in her mind even as she shook her head at the empty space that was beside her.
-Empty not because there was no one there, but rather, because she was not yet enlightened whatever that meant.
+Empty, not because there was no one there, but rather, because she was not yet enlightened whatever that meant.
 All in all the words sounded weird.
-They were not straight forward neither were they cryptic enough to warrant a moment of awe.
+They were not straight forward, neither were they cryptic enough to warrant a moment of awe.
 Instead, the words were just...there.
-As if they had just been constructed for the sake of being there.
+As if they had just been constructed for the sake of being spoken.

 "Mmm...Somehow I was expecting something more flowery than that."